LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/initialization_1.rst.txt

 The loading context can be accessed from this directive by calling the :ref:`predicates_logtalk_load_context_2` predicate.
-Note that the usable loading context keys depends on the directive scope (file or object).
+Note that the usable loading context keys depend on the directive scope (file or object).

 Multiple initialization directives can be used in a source file or in an object.
 Their goals will be called in the same order as the directives at